 The FTC decided to issue a ban on non-compete agreements for several reasons.
 FTC Chair Lina M. Khan announced that the ban “will ensure Americans have the freedom to pursue a new job, start a new business, or bring a new idea to market” instead of being handcuffed to a job that’s a bad fit.

-The new rule has some caveats for senior executives – meaning those who earn more than $151,164 per year and have influence over company policy.
+The proposed rule has some caveats for senior executives – meaning those who earn more than $151,164 per year and have influence over company policy.
 But for all other workers, here’s what HR needs to know:

 For senior executives: